kaiachain/kips/KIPs/kip-xxx.md

 - `TxTypeFeeDelegatedSmartContractExecution`
 - `TxTypeFeeDelegatedSmartContractExecutionWithRatio`

-Note that whether the storageRoot is 0x0 or not does not matter in transaction type restrictions.
+Note that whether the emptiness of storageRoot does not matter in transaction type restrictions.

 ### Changes to APIs